Table of contents

 Who needs a custom LMS from scratch?

-A custom LMS or LMS from scratch is created with a specific customer’s requirements in mind.
+A custom LMS or an LMS from scratch is created with a specific customer’s requirements in mind.
 Many benefits will push you to choose this kind of system:

 - Great security.
 You can configure your system security and protect your users’ data.
 You choose the content protection methods before LMS implementation.

-Comparison two types of LMS
+Comparison of two types of LMS

 Before deciding which LMS platform you want to implement for your business, you need to look through the following factors:

 - The way of students’/employees’ progress measurement

 Core Features of Learning Management Systems in 2023